Adldap2/Adldap2-Laravel/docs/auth.md

 https://www.iis.net/configreference/system.webserver/security/authentication/windowsauthentication/providers/add

 > **Note**: The WindowsAuthenticate middleware utilizes the `scopes` inside your `config/adldap.php` file.
-> A user may successfully authenticate against your AD server when visiting your site, but
+> A user may successfully authenticate against your LDAP server when visiting your site, but
 > depending on your scopes, may not be imported or logged in.

 To use the middleware, insert it on your middleware stack inside your `app/Http/Kernel.php` file: